GokulSamraj/AI-Dashboard/README.md

 5. **Build/Deploy Issues**
    - Ensure all dependencies are installed: `npm install`
-   - Check that environment variables/secrets are properly configured
+   - Check that environment variables are properly configured
-   - For GitHub Pages: Check Actions tab for deployment logs
    - For Vercel: Verify your `vercel.json` configuration
+   - For Netlify: Check build settings in Netlify dashboard
+   - For manual hosting: Ensure files are correctly uploaded to root directory

-### GitHub Pages Specific Issues
+### Hosting Provider Specific Issues

-1. **404 errors after deployment**
-   - Ensure `base` path in `vite.config.js` matches your repository name
-   - Current setting: `base: '/AI-Dashboard/'`
-   - Update if your repository has a different name

-2. **Deployments failing**
+**Vercel:**
+- Check deployment logs in Vercel dashboard
+- Verify environment variables are correctly set
+- Ensure build command is set to `npm run build`

+**Netlify:**
-   - Check Actions tab in GitHub repository for detailed error logs
+- Check build logs in Netlify dashboard
+- Verify publish directory is set to `dist`
+- Ensure environment variables are correctly configured

+**Manual Hosting:**
+- Verify all files from `dist` folder are uploaded
+- Check that server serves static files correctly
-   - Ensure repository secrets are properly configured
+- Ensure environment variables are handled properly by your hosting provider
-   - Verify GitHub Pages is enabled in repository settings

-3. **Environment variables not working**
-   - Make sure secrets are added at repository level (not organization)
-   - Secrets must be named exactly: `VITE_OPENAI_API_KEY` and `VITE_GEMINI_API_KEY`
-   - Check that secrets are added to Actions, not just general repository secrets

 ### Tips